rstudio/tfestimators/README.md

 - Standalone deployment of models (no R runtime required) in a wide variety of environments.

 - An Experiment API that provides distributed training and hyperparameter tuning for both canned and custom estimators.

-For documentation on using tfestimators, see the package website at <https://tensorflow.rstudio.com/tfestimators/>